palrohitg/reviewscrapper/README.md

   :ballot_box_with_check: Reduces the Customer time by 70% while spending time for checking review of the product.

   :ballot_box_with_check: Helps to Gather information how's customer feels about the specific product and provide better services from business point of view.

+  :ballot_box_with_check: It can be used for offline Saler(Mobile) who want to upscale their business online.
+And Figuring out which product their put on their portal which increase the sales.

 ## :dart:	Scope of Improvement :